JvanKatwijk/qt-dab/README.md

   You could also use QtCreator, load the `qt-dab.pro` file and build the executable.

-  Remark: The executable file can be found in the sub-directory linux-bin.
+  Remark: The executable file can be found in the sub-directory `linux-bin`.
 A make install command is not implemented.

 ------------------------------------------------------------------